 Musculo-skeletal disorders - arthritis, fractures, myopathy, contractures, and amputations.
+Among these, arthritis is the most common cause of disability in adults4.
 It is quite obvious that any disorders in the musculoskeletal system will affect mobility.
 The lower limbs serve as a prop to keep the body upright.
-If there is a breach in that prop, like a painful joint, a fractured bone, joints that are bent (contractures), it would be difficult to maintain that posture.
+If there is a breach in that prop, like a painful joint, a fractured bone, joints that are bent (contractures); it would be difficult to maintain that posture.
 Weakness of muscles can result from disuse atrophy or myopathy (from diabetes, steroid induced, hyponatremia, hypokalemia, hypocalcemia, or osteomalacia).
+While these are common causes and should be first thought of, there are less common conditions which must be considered e.g. polymyalgia rheumatica, giant cell arteritis, which if not treated, can cause serious disabilities including blindness.

-Neurological causes - peripheral neuropathy, stroke, Parkinson's disease and deconditioning.
+Neurological disorders - peripheral neuropathy, stroke, Parkinson's disease and deconditioning.

 These causes affect muscle strength, propioception and balance of the person, as well as reaction of the person to falls.
 The inability of the person to stretch out their hands (fast enough) to grab a nearby object or to break the fall can lead to higher incidences of fractured hips rather than fractured wrists (Colles fracture).
-This explains the higher incidence of fractured hips in older persons (>80 years) compared to fractured wrists in the young old.
+This explains the higher incidence of fractured hips in older persons (> 80 years) compared to fractured wrists in the young old.
 In deconditioning, while all of us suffer from it as a result of inactivity, the older person seems to be affected by it more quickly.
 For every 24 hours of bed rest, the person loses 5% of muscle tone and this is translated clinically into weaker muscles.
 In addition, the longer he lies in bed, his sense of position and posture is also affected, and we often see these patients having a tendency to fall backwards when they get up.
+Deconditioning not only affects muscle strength and tone, it also causes muscle atrophy and joint contractures, further delaying the recovery process^{5,6}.

-Psychiatric causes - Dementia and Depression.
+Psychiatric disorders - Dementia and Depression.